taylorzr/kitty-meow/README.md

 - when a dir ends in /, meow shows all it's subdirs
 - otherwise, meow only shows that specific dir
+- remote repos are cloned into the first --dir

 For example, I use: